Our Approach to Marriage Counseling and Couple Therapy

 EMOTIONALLY FOCUSED COUPLE THERAPY (EFT)

-I use Emotionally Focused Therapy (EFT), which is a unique, short-term therapy (8-20 sessions) developed by Dr. Susan Johnson and Lee Greenberg in the 1980's.
-This highly successful method is based on attachment theory which emphasizes the importance of secure relationships, where partners are not afraid to reach for one another in their moments of need.
+EFT is a unique, short-term therapy (8-20 sessions) developed by Dr. Susan Johnson and Lee Greenberg in the 1980s.
+This is a highly successful method for relationship counseling or couple therapy.
+It is based on attachment theory which emphasizes the importance of secure relationships, where partners are not afraid to reach for one another in their moments of need.
 More than twenty-five years of research indicates that through EFT, on average, 7 out of 10 couples are able to repair their relationship.
 This success rate is more than double that of any other form of couple therapy.

 With EFT, unhappy partners learn to repair their relationship by emotionally reconnecting and restoring the safe, loving contact that builds trust.

 “Our brains are wired to see emotional isolation as dangerous and send a panic signal when we cannot get a loved one to respond.
 If we can’t reconnect, we either shut down or get demanding.
 Both of these strategies can backfire and push our lover away.”
 Dr. Susan Johnson